anton-k/reader-pattern-servant-app/README.md

 to concrete part of the app and use it localy.
 And on level of the executable we use concrete implemntation.

-This approach is well desribed in the book Domain Modeling Made Functional by Scott Walschin (it uses F#).
+This approach is inspired by the book [Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) by
+Scott Walschin (it uses F#).
+In this book it's well described how to build small and focused interfaces.
+I'd like to thank the [Scott Walschin](https://fsharpforfunandprofit.com/) for providing this simple yet powerful technique to mitigate complexity.
 In this tutorial I'd like to adapt it to Haskell and building web apps with Reader pattern.

 So let's dive in.